fruitiestPunch/FaPro_P1/pouria/README.md

 # Fachprojet "Routing Algorithms"

 ## Dependencies and assumptions
 It will be assumed that the person interested in the project already has a working and running version of the base project, including the gurobi license and a correctly running anaconda instance.
 If not, please look up the instructions given in the **[README_base.md](README_base.md)**

 ## Install
-To start wroking on this project, it is necessary to clone/download this repository.
+To start working on this project, it is necessary to clone/download this repository.
 The download location is not important.

 ## Running the project